 For BBQ grilling, there are many reasons why hamburger is a delicious perennial favorite.
 In this guide, we’ll share our most popular grilling tips for hamburgers.
-From selecting your meat to forming patties, to getting your hamburgers to the perfect temperature with the best meat thermometer on the market (the Finaltouch X10), this guide will give you everything you need to know to start grilling great burgers today.
+From selecting your meat to forming patties, to getting your hamburgers to the perfect temperature with an accurate meat thermometer, this guide will give you everything you need to know to start grilling great burgers today.

 Hamburger Patties: Meat Temperature for Food Safety

 How hot you want your burgers to depend on the taste and texture you’re going for.
 If you want your burgers to be rare or medium, it’s okay that they remain a bit pink in the middle, which means they’ll retain more of their juices and flavor.

 However, it’s not safe to judge the safety of your meat on sight alone.
 To make sure your meat is at a safe temperature for serving and eating, using a good meat thermometer is the only way to make sure your burgers are cooked to the optimum temperature every time.

 Ideally, especially if you’re a less experienced chef, you’ll want your burgers to be cooked to at least 145 degrees Fahrenheit for “medium,” 150 degrees Fahrenheit for “medium well,” or 160 degrees Fahrenheit for “well done.”
 The key is to use the best digital meat thermometer as your secret tool for cooking meat.

 It is suggested that you get some expertise and experience with BBQ grilling before attempting “rare” or “medium rare” burgers.
 For more information on that, keep reading.

 How to Select the Best Meat for Hamburgers